zencart/documentation/content/user/order_total/group_pricing.md

 category: order_total
 weight: 10
 ---

+Group Pricing allows you to offer a percent-off discount to specific customers.
+Customers are organized into groups according to their discount.

 If you want to offer a group discount, you need to first enable group pricing

 Go to: [Admin > Modules > Order Total](/user/admin_pages/modules/order_total/) and select Group Pricing (ot_group_pricing).